-Pair Greek Tortellini Salad with marinated and grilled Greek chicken or Greek meatballs.
-And if you’re looking for a low-carb alternative to the tortellini, try this Greek quinoa salad next.
+Pair Greek Tortellini Salad with grilled Greek chicken or meatballs.
+For a low-carb option, try Greek quinoa salad instead.

 Greek Tortellini Salad